+A single grade is given to each individual on the basis of the report and the oral examination.

-The project is presented by the project group, 10 min. pr. student.This is followed by an examination of the members of the group.30 minutes is allotted to each student, including assessment and announcement of grade.
+30 minutes is allotted to each student, including assessment and announcement of grade.

-Evaluation criteria for the exam = learning objectives for the Bachelor project, see the joint national part of the curriculum.
+Evaluation criteria for the exam i.e. learning objectives for the Bachelor project, see the joint national part of the curriculum.

 The exam takes place at the end of the 3rd semester.
-Further information regarding time and place can be found on EASV-Sharepoint.
+Further information regarding time and place can be found on EASV-Portal.